eigenfoo/old-eigenfoo.github.io/_posts/2020-07-26-floating-point-deep-learning.md

   <figcaption>The number and type of bits in an NVIDIA TensorFloat.
 Source: <a href="https://blogs.nvidia.com/blog/2020/05/14/tensorfloat-32-precision-format/">NVIDIA blog</a>.</figcaption>
 </figure>

+One distinct advantage of TF32 is that they're kind of like FP32.
+To quote from the NVIDIA developer blog,

+> Applications using NVIDIA libraries enable users to harness the benefits of TF32 with no
+> code change required.
+TF32 Tensor Cores operate on FP32 inputs and produce results in
+> FP32.
+Non-matrix operations continue to use FP32.

 You can read more about TF32 [on the NVIDIA blog](https://blogs.nvidia.com/blog/2020/05/14/tensorfloat-32-precision-format/), and about its hardware support in the Ampere architecture on [the NVIDIA developer blog](https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/).

-TF32 is not at all in the C/C++ standard, but is supported in [CUDA 11](https://developer.nvidia.com/blog/cuda-11-features-revealed/).
+TF32 is not in the C/C++ standard at all, but is supported in [CUDA 11](https://developer.nvidia.com/blog/cuda-11-features-revealed/).

 Hardware-wise, the NVIDIA A100 is the first GPU (and, at the time of writing, the only